George Ivan Smith

-George Ivan Smith AO (11 July 1915 – 21 November 1995) career spanned radio, war correspondent, movie director, diplomat, poet and author.
-He was born 11 July 1915 George Charles Ivan Smith in Sydney, New South Wales (NSW), Australia.
-He is the first son of George Franklin Smith, a NSW prison governor and May Sullivan.
+George Ivan Smith AO (11 July 1915 – 21 November 1995) was an Australian radio and war correspondent, movie director, diplomat, poet and writer.
+He was born 11 July 1915 George Charles Ivan Smith in Sydney, New South Wales, Australia.
+He is the first son of George Franklin Smith, a New South Wales prison governor, and May Sullivan.

 Personal

 In 1935 he married Madeleine LaBarte Oakes (1909–1966) of Maryborough, Queensland: children George Ivan Smith 1937 deceased, Antony Ivan Smith (Ivansmith) (1939–2008) and Sharon Morreale 1940.
-In 1944 he married Mary Stephanie Douglass; stepchildren Penelope Gilliatt writer (1932–1993), Angela Conner (1935), sculptor and an adopted daughter Edda Mwakeselo Ivan-Smith 1960, author and Social Development Consultant.
-He died in 1995 in Stroud, Gloucestershire.
+In 1944 he married Mary Stephanie Douglass; stepchildren Penelope Gilliatt, a writer (1932–1993), Angela Conner (1935), a sculptor, and an adopted daughter Edda Mwakeselo Ivan-Smith 1960, author and Social Development Consultant.
+Ivan Smith died in 1995 in Stroud, Gloucestershire.

 Ivan Smith is his full last name and not hyphenated, though often he is categorized under the last name Smith.